Sign Up

 Flint Avenue v.
 Department of Labor

-NCLA challenges DOL’s new rule that sets a salary standard for determining whether “white collar” employees are exempt from Fair Labor Standards Act minimum wage and overtime requirements.
-The new regulation prevents employers from claiming the exemption for millions of employees nationwide.
-This requires employers to reclassify their employees as hourly, preventing them from benefiting from flexible work arrangements.
+NCLA challenges DOL’s 2024 rule that set a salary standard for determining whether “white collar” employees are exempt from Fair Labor Standards Act minimum wage and overtime requirements.
+The regulation prevented employers from claiming the exemption for millions of employees nationwide.
+This required employers to reclassify their employees as hourly, preventing them from benefiting from flexible work arrangements.
 Flint Avenue competes with large corporations by offering its seven employees flexible work arrangements, including unlimited vacation.
-The rule would force the company to reclassify five of those employees as hourly, making such mutually beneficial arrangements no longer possible.
+The rule would have forced the company to reclassify several of those employees as hourly, making such mutually beneficial arrangements no longer possible.

-The DOL’s new rule allows it to automatically raise the minimum salary level every three years, ignoring the Administrative Procedure Act’s notice-and-comment requirements and the federal statute that only authorizes exemptions “from time to time by regulation[.]”
+The DOL’s rule would have allowed it to automatically raise the minimum salary level every three years, ignoring the Administrative Procedure Act’s notice-and-comment requirements and the federal statute that only authorizes exemptions “from time to time by regulation[.]”
 Acting Labor Secretary Su lacked authority to promulgate the rule, having unconstitutionally claimed secretarial powers for over a year without Senate confirmation.

 Sheng Li